 Athenians flock year-round to share a seafood platter and bottle of white wine or feast on a fisherman's version of bouillabaisse made up of kakavia fish (when available).
-There's meat on the menu, but most opt for the fresh grilled fish that is brought daily from Kalimnos, Patmos, and Leros isles, and a selection of appetizers with subtle influences from the cuisine of Istanbul Greeks.
+There's meat on the menu, too, but most opt for the fresh grilled fish that is brought daily from Kalimnos, Patmos, and Leros islands and a selection of appetizers with subtle influences from the cuisine of Istanbul Greeks.
 Oysters and prawns are also a specialty.
 But it's not just the food that

 attracts locals to this family-run restaurant: there are also elegant wood-beamed ceilings (the ceiling is partly retractable, so on a good night you can dine under the stars) and a superb view of the coast, all just 30 minutes from downtown Athens.
 Reservations are essential during weekends.

 Iliou 21 and Selinis, Kavouri, 16671, Greece